MaartenDesnouck/google-apps-script/README.md

 $ gas info [fileName|fileId]
 ````

-There is also the beta feature of including specified library files
+There is also the beta feature of including specified external files
 ```
 // Content of gas-include.js
 'time.js' - 'https://raw.githubusercontent.com/MaartenDesnouck/google-apps-script-include/master/Time.js'